deepak7376/wsn-sim/README.md

 Q. How this algorithm work ?
 A. There are five statistical methods are used Median Absolute Deviation (MAD), Qn scale estimator, Sn scale estimator, IQR and Standard deviation.

-For more details read the mainThesis.pdf file in the repository.